rust-tic-tac-toe/tic-tac-toe/README.md

   chapter of [The Rust Programming Language](https://doc.rust-lang.org/book/second-edition/); unit tests are included in the source file they are testing and integration tests are separate in the tests folder.
-There are no unit tests for `app_runner.rs` as this code is tested by the integration tests.
-The functions called are tested in their relative source files.
+- There are no unit tests for `app_runner.rs` and `human.rs` as this code is tested by the integration tests.
+The functions called in these two files are tested in their relative source files.